learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

   - Doctor#patients should return an array of all the Patients for that doctor
   - Doctor#discharge_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor
   - Doctor#transfer_patient should change a patient’s doctor to another doctor.
 This should only work if the patient belongs to the current doctor.

+## General Feedback
+- Overall really good handle of what we have covered so far including the one-to-many association!
+- A few small comments about using instances instead of some attribute (like name).
+This was hopefully also clarified by the OO Banking pairing lab.
+LMK if you still have questions though!
+- Since you've got a good handle on what we've covered so far, start testing more.
+See the notes in `run.rb` and also think of your own methods that you want to create to continue pushing yourself!